HusainBurhanpurwala/AutoHarv/README.md

 ## Installation

-- Clone the repository: git clone <https://github.com/CodingMantras/yolov8-streamlit-detection-tracking.git>
+- Clone the repository: git clone <https://github.com/HusainBurhanpurwala/AutoHarv.git>
-- Change to the repository directory: `cd yolov8-streamlit-detection-tracking`
+- Change to the repository directory: `cd AutoHarv`
 - Create `weights`, `videos`, and `images` directories inside the project.
 - Download the pre-trained YOLOv8 weights from (<https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8n.pt>) and save them to the `weights` directory in the same project.